Situation of the Group

 In total less than 5 percent of the Group’s external sales are accounted for by activities in the Participations, Services & External Business (excluding ground handling).
 Therefore, the economic development of this business unit is not explained in detail.
 In contrast, the developments regarding the ground handling services of the Group have been incorporated in the sections on Aviation.

 Indicator system ensures sustainable business

 Munich Airport measures the performance of its managers using financial and non-financial indicators.
-The focus is on indicators measuring corporate sustainability and quality.
+In doing so, it focuses on indicators that measure corporate sustainability and quality.
 Accordingly, earnings before taxes (EBT) give the economic, CO2 reductions the ecological, and the employee retention index the social perspective of traditional sustainability management.
-The Airport Service Quality (ASQ) Overall Index identifies if the quality objectives have been achieved.
-FMG surveys internal and external interest groups to determine and regularly affirm the relevance of the performance indicators for stakeholders.
+With the Passenger Experience Index (PEI), the airport measures the achievement of its quality targets, which are designed as a strategic approach towards improving customer satisfaction.
+FMG surveys internal and external interest groups every year to determine and regularly affirm the relevance of the performance indicators for stakeholders.

 Earnings before taxes (EBT)

 Since the previous year, the earnings targets of management have been formulated on the basis of earnings before taxes (EBT).
 EBT is the input factor for determining profitability.
 It relates to the consolidated profit before taxes, calculated by applying the International Accounting Standards in the version adopted into European law by the European Commission.